Open Science

 Fontana, R. (2014).
 Open Data analysis to retrieve sensitive information regarding national-centric critical infrastructures. http://open.nlnetlabs.nl/downloads/publications/...

-Discussion questions: Do you use or create sensitive data in your research?
+Discussion questions: Do you use or create sensitive data in your research or do you expect you will?

 Publishing Source Code with a Paper